-- Undergraduate students need a minimum GPA of 2.0. - Graduate students need a minimum GPA of 3.0. - Doctor of Business Administration and Occupational Therapy Doctorate students need a minimum GPA of 3.0.
+- Undergraduate students need a minimum GPA of 2.0. - Accelerated Bachelor of Science in Nursing students need a minimum GPA of 3.0.
+In addition, students are only allowed to repeat one class during their time in the program. - Graduate students need a minimum GPA of 3.0. - Doctor of Business Administration and Occupational Therapy Doctorate students need a minimum GPA of 3.0.
 In addition, students must earn grades of B- or higher in each course.
-No classes may be repeated.

-- Doctor of Education students need a minimum GPA of 3.25 and students must earn grades of B- or higher in each course.
+No classes may be repeated. - Doctor of Education students need a minimum GPA of 3.25 and students must earn grades of B- or higher in each course.
 No classes may be repeated. - Accelerated Master's Program students need a minimum GPA of 3.0 in graduate-level coursework.